escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 cargo new hello-world --vcs none
 ```

+???+ Note
+    The `--vcs none` flag blocks the creation of another repository.

-2. cd into your new package: `cd hello-world`.
+1. cd into your new package: `cd hello-world`.

-3. Edit your `main.rs` file to contain the following:
+2. Edit your `main.rs` file to contain the following:
 ```rust
 fn main() {
     println!("Hello COMP423!");
 }
 ```

-4. Build your file with `cargo build`.
+3. Build your file with `cargo build`.
 This command compiles your human-readable program (Rust code) and links any necessary dependencies, turning them into an executable file (binary).

-5. Run your program with `cargo run`.
+4. Run your program with `cargo run`.
 This command runs the file created in the previous step!
 Your output should be:
 ```
 Hello COMP423!
 ```

+???+ Note
+    If you've made any changes to your program after running `cargo build`, `cargo run` will re-compile and run the program in the same step!

-6. If your output matches, you've successfully set up a dev container for Rust.
+If your output matches, you've successfully set up a dev container for Rust.
 Congratulations!🎉